pmean/classes/introduction-to-r/modules/5505-06-overview.md

 #### You will also see the following R functions

 + expand_limits, Expand the range of the x and/or y axis
-+ gather, converts to a tall and thin format
 + geom_line, draws a linegraph
 + geom_segment, adds a line segment to a graph
++ pivot_longer, converts to a tall and thin format
-+ spread, converts to a short and fat format
++ pivot_wider, converts to a short and fat format

 ### Readings and Resources